 Pilots are expected to participate fully in the Pilot Briefings and any discussions.
-Team Principals or delegates may only speak if directly involved by the UIM or Pilots in the discussion of a specific item.

 3.18 UIM SUPER LICENCE

 To partake in the Championship, each Boat's Pilot must possess a UIM E1 Superlicence.
 Such UIM licences are valid from the date of issue until 31st of December of the same year.